Xerozzz/Unity-Flappy-Bird-Game/README.md

 ## Installation
 1. Clone this repo into a folder
-2. Launch the .exe file
+2. Run the `Flappy Bird Game.exe` file to launch the game

 ## Changelog
 |Update|Date|Remarks|